If you’re selling to a specific type of business or career professional a regular account might be ok but for many others it won’t cut it.

 8. Never give your employee your login:

 Logging in from different time zones and at the same time will get you banned.
-LinkedIn doesn’t allow for anyone other than yourself logging into the account.
+LinkedIn doesn’t allow for anyone other than yourself to log into the account.
 The industry workaround is setting up an AWS.
 It took me 30-45 minutes to figure it out.
 Not hard.

 9. Profile needs to be customized: